 This is a Senior values seminar, usually offered in Philosophy.
 It is a course in applied ethics.
 It will involve the application of a normative ethical theory to the moral problems associated with war.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 MVST 4005.
-THE MEDIEVAL TRAVELER.
+The Medieval Traveler.
 (4 Credits)

-This course follows the routes of pilgrims, crusaders, merchants, nobles and peasants as they charted a course for lands of promise and hoped-for prosperity.
-In Medieval Traveler, we will read selections from the diaries, chronicles, and historical literature written by and about travelers in the Middle Ages.
+This course follows the routes of pilgrims, crusaders, merchants, nobles, and peasants as they charted a course for lands of promise and hoped-for prosperity.
+In The Medieval Traveler, we will read selections from the diaries, chronicles, and historical literature written by and about travelers in the Middle Ages.
 We will begin and end with travelers who sought miracles, marvels, and new trading routes on the cusp of the known world.
-We will focus in particular on the practicalities of medieval travel, and well as the reasons for traveling: the sacred, the profane, and everything in between.
-This will be an interactive class, be prepared to discuss and debate issues of interest.
+We will focus in particular on the practicalities of medieval travel, as and well as the reasons for traveling: the sacred, the profane, and everything in between.
+This will be an interactive class; be prepared to discuss and debate issues of interest.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

-Attributes: ENGL, GLBL, HIST, ICC, OCST, REST.
+Attributes: ENGL, ENRJ, GLBL, HIMH, HIST, HIUL, ICC, MVLI, OCST, REST.

 This course investigates Dante's cosmos in the Divine Comedy through medieval science, theology, and poetry.
 Disentangling the context of the Comedy from Dante's encyclopedic culture through reading in the disciplines of his time will lead students to a deeper comprehension of the multidimensionality of Dante's universe than is possible through any singular disciplinary.
 The course will broaden students perception of the medieval cosmos in contrast with contemporary notions of cosmology.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

-Attributes: ICC, ITAL, MLL.
+Attributes: AMCS, COLI, ICC, ITAL, ITMA, MLL, MVTH.

 This course retraces the foundations of modern consciousness in Petrarch's works through poetry and philosophy.
 Students will concentrate on Petrarch's library and philosophical works to explore the passage from a medieval to a humanist vision of the self and of the world.
 The interdisciplinary approach of the course will provide a deeper understanding of Petrarch's ideas on the educative role of the intellectual, the crisis of scholastic thought, and the emergence of a new perception of the self.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

-Attributes: COLI, ICC, ITAL.
+Attributes: COLI, ICC, ITAL, ITMA.

 MVST 4008.
-MEDIEVAL AUTOBIOGRAPHIES.
+Medieval Autobiographies.
 (4 Credits)

 Although writing about oneself is often considered classical or modern, and autobiography was not classified as a genre until the eighteenth century, a handful of medieval clerics, monks, mystics, nobles and merchants wrote about their own lives.
 These autobiographical accounts, and the conventions and societies that shaped them are the topic of the course.
 By asking both the questions of genre, narrative voice, subjectivity and authorship usually posed by literary analysis, and the historical questions of what such sources about past authors, audiences and the societies that read and copied the lives, the goal is to understand autobiography and the sources themselves from an interdisciplinary perspective.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

-Attributes: HIST, ICC.
+Attributes: HIST, ICC, MVLI.

 MVST 4009.
-MEDIEVAL JERUSALEM.
+Medieval Jerusalem.
 (4 Credits)

 What has made Jerusalem so beloved to - and the object of continual strife for – Jews, Christians, and Muslims?
 This course will explore the ancient and medieval history of Jerusalem, from its Jebusite inhabitants before the time of King David through Suleiman’s construction of the modern city walls in the 1540s.
 Students will learn to analyze a variety of literature, through which we will explore the themes of sacred space, conquest, destruction and lament, pilgrimage and religious polemic.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

-Attributes: ICC, JWST, MEST, OCST, REST.
+Attributes: ICC, JSPM, JWST, MEST, OCHS, OCST, REST.

 This course draws on material and documentary sources to explore the townscape of medieval London-its wards, streets, and buildings- and the social life of its people, including their daily routines, work, and rituals.
 We will examine such documentary sources as chronicles, charters, and wills, along with material evidence from human skeletons, excavated houses and churches, coins pottery and clothing.

-Attributes: HIST, ICC.
+Attributes: HIMH, HIST, ICC.

 MVST 4998.
-STUDY TOUR: MEDIEVAL SPAIN.
+Study Tour: Medieval Spain.
 (4 Credits)